saruncse85/EBook/README.md

 #### Step 6: Start the tomcat server.

-#### Step 7: Use the following URL's to see the webservice response.
+#### Step 7: Use the following URL's to see the webservice response.(Assuming 8080 is the tomcat port)

       1. http://localhost:8080/eb/topic/257  ---- Returns specific topic
       2. http://localhost:8080/eb/topic/25798767 ----- Returns unknown topic